 It is the practice of the Company to enter into written agreements with all of its senior executives and any executive directors.
 It has not been considered necessary to have written agreements with non-executive directors of the Company as their role is sufficiently covered by the Company’s constitution and its written policies and procedures, particularly the Board Charter, Corporate Code of Conduct, Securities Trading Policy and Definition of Independence.

 Companies should disclose the process for evaluating the performance of senior executives.

 Kula Gold aims to have a clear process for evaluating the performance of senior executives.
 The Board has delegated to the remuneration and nomination committee the responsibility to arrange annually a performance evaluation of the Company’s senior executives.
 The evaluation is based on specific criteria, including the business performance of the Company, whether strategic objectives are being achieved and the development of management and personnel.

 Principle 2 – Structure the Board to add value

 It is a policy of Kula Gold that the Board comprises individuals with a range of knowledge, skills and experience which are appropriate to its objectives.
 The composition of the Board is reviewed periodically to ensure the appropriate mix of skills and expertise is present to facilitate successful strategic direction.

-Currently the Board comprises five directors, being a Non-executive chairman, and four Non-executive directors.
+Currently the Board comprises four directors, being a Non-executive chairman, and three Non-executive directors.
 The directors have a broad mix of skills, experience and knowledge to enable them to effectively and efficiently discharge their responsibilities and duties.
 Details of the members of the Board, their experience, expertise, qualifications and independent status are set out in the directors’ report in the Annual Reports and on the Kula Gold website.

 A majority of the Board should be independent directors.